spanktar/SpankysBuild/README.rst

 These buildouts show off a few features you might find useful:

+* Versions symlink for isolating different releases The file versions.cfg is a symlink to whichever versions file you need for a particular build.
+In our case, we are upgrading from one to the other so being able to quickly change just this symlink without messing w/anything else is great.

 *Setting environment variables*
     In the Zope part, I set some environment variables that then can be used from within Plone.
 For example, we set the API server name, used when my